DynamicsShop/SD-Easy-Customise/SD-Easy-Customise-Release-Notes.md

 - AppSource App - The text in a message displayed in the Page Controls page was updated.

-- AppSource App - The caption on the new Quick Entry Sequence FastTab on the SD Easy Customise Page Card was updated.

 #### Bug Fixes

 - AppSource App - The Placed option for HTML Editor Fields was showing as false even though field was placed on the Card.
 This was fixed.